 Many people who run a small business use an area in the family home for work purposes.
 You do not have to have an area specifically set aside for the business.
 If you are doing this, you can make a claim for the area set aside so long as you keep a full record of all expenses you wish to claim.

 If there isn't a separate area for the business the apportionment will need to take into account criteria such as the amount of time spent on income-earning activities and the area used at home.

 No deduction is permitted for any private or domestic expenditure.

 The responsibility for keeping invoices and records for a home office is the same as for any other business expenses you are claiming.
 You can claim a portion of the household expenses, such as the rates, insurance, power and mortgage interest.
 You must keep invoices for these expenses.

-You can only claim the expenses that relate to the area set aside for business.
+You can only claim the expenses that relate to the area used for business.
 Work out the percentage of the work area, compared to the total floor area of the house.
 Then apply this percentage to the total house expenses.

-In a house of 100 square metres Mereana sets aside 10 square metres as an office (10% of the total floor area).
+In a house of 100 square metres Mereana uses 10 square metres as an office (10% of the total floor area).
 GST-inclusive house expenses for the full year were:

 If Mereana is not registered for GST the amount to claim is 10% of the total costs including GST: